Kristinita/md_mermaid/README.md

 > Note that the extension name have a '_' not a '-'.

-> Attention : don't forget to include in your output html project the two following mermaid files :
+> Attention: don’t forget to include in your output html project the two following Mermaid files :
 >
 > * mermaid.css (optional, can be customised)
-> * mermaid.min.js (can be download here [here](https://unpkg.com/mermaid@8.1.0/dist/))
+> * mermaid.min.js (can be download [on JSDelivr](https://cdn.jsdelivr.net/npm/mermaid/dist/mermaid.min.js))